"Damn! He ain't gonna be in Rush Hour 3!

 Leeron:: Honey, you can't handle my creepy toys.

 Yoko: What did you find?

 Leeron: An entire collection of Boys Life magazines!
 Veeeeery hot!

-- The US release of Weiss Kreuz and its sequel series Weiss Kreuz: Gluhen both include outtakes from the dubbing process.
-The outtakes from the original series in particular are occasionally rather revealing, as the voice actors are sometimes obviously reacting in surprise to what's happening in the animation, having clearly never seen it before that recording session. ("Oh my God!
-He gets...does he get killed?...oh my God!")
+- The US release of Weiß Kreuz and its sequel series Weiss Kreuz: Gluhen both include outtakes from the dubbing process.
+The outtakes from the original series in particular are occasionally rather revealing, as the voice actors sometimes clearly had no idea what was going to happen in the episode until the actual recording session: "Oh my God!
+He gets... does he get killed? ...oh my God!"
 The outtakes also feature Christopher Yates making a Running Gag of introducing the teams targets as celebrities they resemble ("David Carradine, Kojak, and that guy from Duran Duran").